Gabriela Dabrowski

 Gabriela "Gaby" Dabrowski (/dəˈbraʊski/; Dąbrowska, /pl/; born April 1, 1992) is a Canadian professional tennis player.
-She reached her career-high doubles ranking of world No. 3 on 15 July 2024.
-A four-time Grand Slam champion, she has won two US Open doubles titles, in 2023 and 2025, partnering Erin Routliffe, and also the 2017 French Open mixed-doubles title, with Rohan Bopanna, becoming the first Canadian woman to win a senior major title, and the 2018 Australian Open with Mate Pavić.
+She reached her career-high doubles ranking of world No. 2 on 23 February 2026.
+A four-time major champion, she has won two US Open doubles titles, in 2023 and 2025, partnering with Erin Routliffe.
+She also won the 2017 French Open mixed-doubles title with Rohan Bopanna, becoming the first Canadian woman to win a senior major title, and the 2018 Australian Open with Mate Pavić.
 Her highest singles ranking of world No. 164 was achieved in November 2014.

 Early life

 Dabrowski is of Polish origin and speaks English, French, and Polish.
 Dabrowski played in her first provincial tournament when she was eight.
 Her first big victory was at the provincial 10-and-under Future Stars at nine years old.
 Dabrowski was a finalist at the Ontario 14-and-under Provincial Championships and finished in the top 8 at the 14-and-under National Championships.
 During her teens, she chose to start training at Saddlebrook Academies in Tampa.